Congratulations to CBE graduates!

 Will there be a reception after the ceremony?
 No, we are not planning a reception.
 The Founder’s Court, just west of the Exhibition Hall, is reserved for our guests to mingle.
 Trophy Cupcakes will also be available for guests to take with them: make sure your graduate RSVP’s in time.

 How can I view photos?
 Professional photographers have been hired to commemorate the occasion.
 Departmental group photos will occur outside in the Founders Court (dry) or inside the Exhibition Hall (wet) prior to the ceremony.
-We will email graduates a link to these photos and other candids for you to download about a week after the ceremony.
+We will email graduates a link to the recorded ceremony video, these photos and other candids for you to download the week of June 17.

-While the University of Washington is excited to resume in person celebrations, Commencements are large in-person event where good public health practices are essential in the time of the COVID-19 pandemic.
+While the University of Washington is excited to resume in person celebrations, Commencements are large in-person event where good public health practices are essential.
+As of today, both King and Pierce counties remain in the “medium” level on the Centers for Disease Control’s county-by-county COVID-19 Community Level assessment, and we do not anticipate major changes to University policies between now and the end of the academic year.

 Entrance requirements for Seattle Center Exhibition Hall

 Currently, verification of vaccination status or proof of a recent negative test for COVID-19, are not required.
-Wearing a mask is optional.
-Requirements may change as we approach CBE Graduation Celebration, so please check back frequently.
+Wearing a mask is strongly suggested.

 Bachelor Candidates complete an application for graduation with their departmental adviser.
 Degrees are not automatically awarded when requirements have been satisfied.
 It is your responsibility to apply for degrees and certificates.
 Applications must be submitted no later than the third Friday of the quarter you plan to graduate.
 You can also submit them up to 3 quarters before you plan to graduate.
 Once you apply, you are eligible for Graduating Senior Priority registration.